 - Tenby walled town - Pembrokeshire.
-13th century walled town.
-Settlement on this promontory existed in 9th century AD or earlier.
+Walled town from the 13th century.
+Settlement on this promontory existed in the 9th century AD or earlier.
 Town walls were built in the late 13th century.
 Impressive feature is Tenby Five Arches Gate, historical centre is characterised by colorful houses.

 - Beaumaris Castle - Gwynedd.
 Impressive, well preserved castle, built during the English conquest of Wales.
 Construction started in 1295.
 A masterpiece of military architecture.

 - Cardiff Castle - Cardiff.
 Old fortress, used since Roman times.
-Today here stands impressive, comparatively well preserved Norman keep, built circa 1091.
-The castle was rebuilt in the second half of 19th century in Gothic Revival style and now resembles a fairy tale castle.
+Today here stands impressive, comparatively well preserved Norman keep, built around 1091.
+The castle was rebuilt in the second half of the 19th century in Neo-Gothic style and now resembles a fairy tale castle.
 The interiors supplement the luxurious exterior – many rooms have rich and even opulent interiors.
 Reported haunting.

 - Caernarfon Castle - Gwynedd.
 Southern part of old Caernarfon town contains impressive castle, built in the site of older castle in 1283.
 Castle bears reminescence to Walls of Constantinopole.